leeseomin/Abstract5/README.md

 Inherited traits, a genetic chains.

 Do these two forces share a common bond,
-A continuity of life, Impulse to Eternity
+A continuity of life, Impulse to Eternity?